 Addiction involves both physical and mental dependency and is supplemented by a host of other related issues of concern, including how to deal with your loved ones during treatment and repair any possible damage done to your relationships while you were on drugs.
 Part of your recovery will include strategies for continued communication with your loved ones beyond your initial confession, and your friends and family might themselves want to seek out resources such as support groups to help them deal with their own emotions and beliefs in order to better help you through your process.

 If starting with your family seems too hard or scary, maybe making an appointment with a health care provider, hotline, clergy person, or someone else you trust will likely be easier for you.
 The risk you think you're taking in opening up and being honest about your problem is far less than the alternative of doing nothing.
 When you write that you may lose your fight with life, it sounds as though you have or may contemplate suicide.
 Remember that that's a permanent solution to a temporary problem.
 This problem is surmountable and there are people who can help you.

 The most important thing right now in addition to telling your loved ones about your drug problem and desire for treatment is getting that treatment.
-If you are at Columbia, you can reach out and schedule an appointment at Counseling and Psychological Services (Morningside Campus) or the Addiction Illness: Medical Solutions program (CUMC Campus) to talk with someone about your options.
-Elsewhere, you can look at the U.S. Department of Health and Human Services' National Clearinghouse for Drug and Alcohol Information referral list for tips on where to turn and finding a treatment center located near you.
+If you're at Columbia, you can reach out and schedule an appointment at Counseling and Psychological Services (Morningside Campus) or the Addiction Illness: Medical Solutions program (CUMC Campus) to talk with someone about your options.
+Elsewhere, you can check out the Substance Abuse and Mental Health Services Administration (SAMHSA) treatment locator to find a treatment center located near you.

 Even though you may find it difficult to ask, many people in your life are there for you.
 Take the risk and the important first step.
 You can do this!